• Skip to main content

 Ledger is extremely popular, but I don't know why.
 I found their software to be clunky, and the design of their product ugly.
 Still, it's one of the more popular crypto wallets out there, so it could be considered for your affiliate promotions.

-Bitcoin Exchanges, Marketplaces, & Lending
+Bitcoin Exchanges, Marketplaces, And Lenders

 Promoting bitcoin exchanges can be very lucrative because you often get a flat fee for each signup, plus an ongoing percentage based on how much bitcoin they buy or how many trades they execute.
 Passive income is an extremely attractive proposition, and if you successfully orange pill your referrals, that could mean consistent income as they DCA into a bitcoin.

-I tried to find bitcoin-only exchanges, but there aren't that many bitcoin-only exchanges to start with, even fewer with referral programs, and even fewer that pay in bitcoin.
-I included Paxful because they only have one altcoin (close enough!), and I included the coin swapping services because these are great for getting rid of your shitcoins in exchange for bitcoin.
+I tried to find bitcoin-only exchanges, but there aren’t that many bitcoin-only exchanges to start with, even fewer with referral programs, and even fewer that pay in bitcoin.

 Swan Bitcoin is probably the best bitcoin-purchasing service and they seem committed to their referral program, so this is one to focus on in my opinion.
 You get a flat fee in BTC for each signup, then a recurrent percentage of their purchase fees for the first year of their account.